actions/actions-runner-controller/README.md

 #### Anti-Flapping Configuration

 For both pull driven or webhook driven scaling an anti-flapping implementation is included, by default a runner won't be scaled down within 10 minutes of it having been scaled up.
-This delay is configurable by including the attribute `scaleDownDelaySecondsAfterScaleOut:` in a `HorizontalRunnerAutoscaler` `spec:` (see snippet below for a basic exmaple).
+This delay is configurable by including the attribute `scaleDownDelaySecondsAfterScaleOut:` in a `HorizontalRunnerAutoscaler` kind's `spec:`.

 This configuration has the final say on if a runner can be scaled down or not regardless of the chosen scaling method.
-Depending on your requirements, you may want to consider adjusting this.
+Depending on your requirements, you may want to consider adjusting this by setting the `scaleDownDelaySecondsAfterScaleOut:` attribute.

+Below is a complete basic example with one of the pull driven scaling metrics.

 ```yaml
 apiVersion: actions.summerwind.dev/v1alpha1